Monday, August 27, 2007

 --Chatam Park Dunkball Demi-God Brian Kane

 (No Kane, I don't refer to myself as Keller the cheetah shackman.
 There is something about self-proclaimed nicknames that I find very cheesy.
-Dudes who give themselves nicknames are the same type of nerds who have web logs.
+Dudes who give themselves nicknames are the same type of dudes who have web logs.
 Oh wait....)

 7) "Do you have some sort of email address?
 I know, I know.......first mud hut on the right, 30 paces north of the watering hole, some village, Africa?"